Admissions released Restrictive Early Action decisions in mid-December, and for most, this resulted in a final decision: admit or deny.

 2. Include notable extracurricular accomplishments or awards.

 You should update us on any significant extracurricular accomplishments or awards that you receive after the Restrictive Early Action decision release.
 This could include things like a new leadership role, recognition after a sports season ends, or a service impact award.
-The easiest and fastest way to send updates is to upload additional materials via your applicant status portal.
-You can email your regional admissions counselor, but using your applicant status portal is strongly recommended.
-You do not need to send numerous updates —a compiled list is ideal!
+The best way to send updates is to upload additional materials via your applicant status portal.
+This will ensure that any updates appear immediately in your application (they are flagged as new materials for us on our end).
+You do not need to send numerous updates—a compiled list is ideal!

 3. Do not send additional letters of recommendation.

 We generally do not encourage additional letters of recommendation beyond those submitted with your original application.
 We will review additional letters submitted on your behalf, but this is usually not the best way to strengthen your application.

 If Notre Dame is truly one of your first-choice schools, or if it is your dream school, write a letter of desire explaining why you believe Notre Dame is the best school for you.
 This letter is a great opportunity to tell the admissions committee more about yourself, and to explain why you would love to attend Notre Dame.

 Think beyond why you want to attend Notre Dame; be sure to include what you hope to bring to the Notre Dame community.
 You can upload this letter directly to your applicant status portal, where the admissions committee will be able to review it (no need to email it)!